 Lake George Wild Forest / Hudson River Recreation Area: Funding reductions have required that several gates and roads remain closed to motor vehicle traffic.
-These include Jabe Pond Road, Buttermilk Road Extension.
+These include Jabe Pond Road, and Buttermilk Road Extension.
 Although also closed, Scofield Flats, Bear Slides Access, and Pikes Beach Access roads may be accessed by motor vehicle by people with disabilities holding a Motorized Access Permit for People with Disabilities (MAPPWD).

 Lake George Wild Forest: Equestrians should be aware that there is significant blowdown on horse trails.
 While hikers may be able to get through the trails, it may be impossible or at least much harder for horses to get through.
 Lack of resources, resulting from the state’s budget shortfall, preclude DEC from clearing trails of blowdown at this time.